jugglinmike/repl-sim/readme.md

 ReplSim is defined using UMD, so it may be included in AMD environments, CommonJS environments, or as a property of the global scope.
-The exported value is a function that is intended to be invoked with a DOM node containing REPL-like text and an optional object of settings to modify the behavior.
+The exported value is a constructor function that is intended to be invoked with a DOM node containing REPL-like text and an optional object of settings to modify the behavior.

 ```js
 var el = document.getElementById('code-example');